wuyuxiangaaa/Study/pages/be famous for sth.md

   background-color:: #533e7d
 - [[be famous to sb]] = [[be known to sb]] background-color:: #533e7d
-- be famous for sth
+- be famous for sth #famous
+  background-color:: #533e7d